Important Global Message

 Miami-Dade County may, under certain conditions, authorize taxicab drivers to add a per-trip fuel surcharge to fares if the price of gas rises to a determined amount.
-The surcharge was established to help taxicab drivers offset the high cost of gasoline by Ordinance 08-71, passed by the Miami-Dade Board of County Commissioners on June 3, 2008.
+The surcharge was established to help taxicab drivers offset the high cost of gasoline passed by the Miami-Dade Board of County Commissioners on June 3, 2008.
+(Section 31-87)

 Currently, there is no fuel surcharge in place.

-Ordinance 08-71 provided for a $1.00 surcharge when the average price of regular gas, as reported by the Energy Information Administration (EIA) of the U.S. Department of Energy (EIA), is $3.50 for three consecutive weeks.
+Section 31-87 also provided for a $1.00 surcharge when the average price of regular gas, as reported by the Energy Information Administration (EIA) of the U.S. Department of Energy, is $3.50 for three consecutive weeks.
 The surcharge could increase or decrease depending on the average fuel cost for three consecutive weeks as reported by the EIA.

-The rate schedule below lists when the surchrage increments kick in.
+The rate schedule below lists when the surcharge increments kick in.